History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Replica of the original ornate Tudor market cross

-During the medieval period a market cross stood at the junction of Broadgate and Cross Cheaping, in the heart of Coventry.
+During the medieval period, a market cross stood at the junction of Broadgate and Cross Cheaping, in the heart of Coventry.
 The very name 'Cross Cheaping' tells its own story; Cheaping comes from the Old English 'ceap', or market, and Cross refers to the market cross.
-Not only was the market cross a place to conduct business and trade goods, it was the site of public executions.
+Not only was the market cross a place to conduct business and trade goods, but it was also the site of public executions.

 We do not know what that early medieval cross looked like, but it may have been a tall stone shaft, topped with a cross shape, standing on a stepped base.

 In 1423 the court-leet, or manorial court, ordered a new cross to be built.
 The Mayor, Henry Peyto, gave money towards the new cross from his own pocket, and the Leet also gave a sizeable amount.
-Again we do not know exactly what this 15th century cross looked like, though the city records say that it stood on 8 pillars.
+Again we do not know exactly what this 15th-century cross looked like, though the city records say that it stood on 8 pillars.
 The cross only stood for a century before it was declared unsafe and part of the top section had to be taken down for safety's sake in 1537.

 In 1541 Sir William Hollyes, a wealthy mercer and former Lord Mayor of London, bequeathed 200 pounds for a new cross.
 Though Hollyes rose to prominence in London, he had been born in Stoke, Coventry.
 The Tudor cross was built on the same site as the previous cross, and was made of stone quarried at Rowington and Attleborough.
 It was modelled after the market cross in Abingdon-on-Thames, Oxfordshire (then in Berkshire).